Practice Self Care and Foster a Positive Attitude with an Affirmation Log

 How to Write and Say Affirmations

-Writing affirmations is easy, but here’s a few crucial steps to getting the most out of your positive self talk:
+Writing affirmations is easy, but here are a few crucial steps to getting the most out of your positive self-talk:

 - Keep it in the present.
 That means that instead of “I will learn brush lettering“, make it “I am learning brush lettering.”
 The reason you should avoid future tenses with your affirmations is because you don’t want to send signals to your brain to wait until tomorrow.
 You will begin to think of everything in the ever-unreachable future.
 Make it a statement of now, and you will feel yourself taking action.

 - Keep it short.
 If you want to repeat it to yourself over and over again, you don’t want it to be long and complicated!

 - Say it loud and proud.
 I don’t care how weird you feel or how awkward it seems.
 If you whisper your affirmation meekly to yourself, then it isn’t a declaration of a bold, confident, talented person.
 You need to show yourself that you are taking your self-care seriously.
 Basically, fake it till you make it.